-POSITIVE BODY LANGUAGE LEADS TO SUCCESS
+Positive body language leads to success

 When Networking or Interviewing, Body Language is one of the most important business skills, yet it is often overlooked.
-Statistics estimate that more than 50 percent of our success with other people is driven by body language.
+Statistics estimate that more than 50% of our success with other people is driven by body language.
 Therefore, it¹s extremely important to insure that it matches the verbal message.

 My segment this week is shared by Jenni Prisk, a leading expert in public speaking and communication skills.
 She has coached hundreds of individuals and corporate teams in the United States and internationally.
 Jenni is a dynamic motivational speaker and provides a wealth of information when it comes to body language.